zhangsjsky/IsoSeq/README.md

 If the variables in env.conf are specified correctly, you can simply run the analysis as:

     isoSeq.sh --thread 10 sample.conf >isoSeq.log 2>isoSeq.err

+IV.
+Getting help

+You can send the author (zhangsjsky@foxmail.com) any information about this analysis pipeline, like bug reporting, performance improvement suggestion.